-Our department is constantly exploring innovative uses of advanced technologies to achieve improved patient outcomes.
-Here is one of the innovative protocols we are currently investigating with brachytherapy:
+Our department is constantly exploring innovative uses of advanced technologies to improve patient outcomes with brachytherapy.

 Optimizing Brachytherapy Delivery with MRI-Guidance for Gynecologic Cancer